intro(2) 맨 페이지 - 윈디하나의 솔라나라

 This error occurs when a hard link to a file on

-another device is attempted.
+another filesystem is attempted.

 19 ENODEV No such device

-apply an inappropriate operation to a device
+ply an inappropriate operation to a device (for

-(for example, read a write-only device).
+example, read a write-only device).

 20 ENOTDIR Not a directory